-Founded in 1839 by the Church of Jesus Christ of Latter-day Saints (LDS), the town of Nauvoo—a Hebrew-sounding word its founding father was told meant “the beautiful location”—was named by Mormon leader Joseph Smith, 12 years after he received the Book of Mormon from the Angel Moroni.
+Founded in 1839 by the Church of Jesus Christ of Latter-Day Saints (LDS), the town of Nauvoo—a Hebrew-sounding word its founding father was told meant “the beautiful location”—was named by Mormon leader Joseph Smith, 12 years after he received the Book of Mormon from the angel Moroni.
 Smith and many of his followers had spent the previous winter jailed in Liberty, Missouri, and by 1846 they were effectively exiled to Utah, but for a few years Nauvoo was among the largest settlements on the western frontier, with hundreds of log cabins and brick buildings and a population of some 6,000 Mormon believers.
-After 150 years of relative peace and quiet, in the late 1990s the Mormon church started a massive, $30-million program of historic preservation, turning Nauvoo into a top destination for Mormon pilgrims and retirees.
+After 150 years of relative peace and quiet, in the late 1990s the Mormon church started a massive $30-million program of historic preservation, turning Nauvoo into a top destination for Mormon pilgrims and retirees.
 The “restoration” of Mormon Nauvoo, and the influx of well-heeled Mormon immigrants, has been on such a big scale that many non-Mormons have felt under siege.
 Visitors to Nauvoo will certainly have plenty of opportunities to learn about Mormon history and religion, but for the moment at least the part-preserved, part-restored townscape has a broad interest as a mostly noncommercialized reminder of what frontier America looked like in the years before the Wild West was finally “won.”

 The annual Nauvoo Grape Festival, held each Labor Day weekend at Nauvoo State Park south of town, celebrates the wine business that arose after European immigrants moved onto farms abandoned by the Mormon exodus.
 Nauvoo also developed a blue-cheese industry in the 1920s, after Prohibition shut down the winemaking trade.
-The centerpiece of the festival is a combination custom car show and the “Wedding of the Wine and Cheese,” a medieval-style pageant borrowed from Roquefort, France.